-Pursuant to points (f) and (g) of Article 10(2) of the Performance and Charging Regulation, Member State(s) shall set out the relevant en route and terminal traffic forecasts in their draft performance plans.
+Pursuant to points (f) and (g) of Article 10(2) of Implementing Regulation (EU) 2019/317, Member State(s) shall set out the relevant en route and terminal traffic forecasts in their draft performance plans.
 These two forecasts shall be expressed in terms of both IFR movements and service units, and shall cover each calendar year of the reference period.
-It is advised that these forecasts are based on Eurocontrol's Statistics and Forecasts Service (STATFOR) base forecast.8
+Those forecasts should be based on Eurocontrol's Statistics and Forecasts Service (STATFOR) base forecast.